codingdudecom/freeitsolutions/content/seo/online-keyword-suggestion-tools.md

 Then, you will see 2 options:

-- Find Keywords - this is actually the way to get keywords suggestion similar to your focus keywords
+- Find Keywords - this is actually the way to get keywords suggestion similar to your focus keywords.
+This is pretty similar to results offered by other SEO research tools.
-- Get Search Volume & Forecast - this will give you
+- Get Search Volume & Forecast - the keyword volume checker is given as an interval, which is not very exact.
+This doesn't make Google AdWords the best kewyword research tool, but you can get a pretty good idea on the search volume.

 ![Open Google Keyword Planner Tool](/img/online-keyword-research/google-keyword-planner-options.png)